opendcs/opendcs/docs/source/configuration/logging.rst

 decj
 ====

-The script decj (and decj.bat) are used to setup the environment and parameters before starting java.
+The script decj (and decj.bat) are used to setup the environment and paramters before starting java.
 If `LOGBACK_OVERRIDE` is set any calculated values are set aside and *only* the parameters provided are used.

 NOTE: at the time of writing, decj.bat may not have been updated to process any of the logback options.